guptarjun117/SMU-Library-Assistant-Chatbot/README.md

 - Replace API keys in their respective placeholders.

 ## Areas for Improvement
-  - The bot can be finetuned on the conversation history as well (see the raw data in merged output folder) that will complement the FAQs finetuning and improve the conversation.
-Hope to reduce hallucinations and more contexualise the conversation.
+- The bot can be finetuned on the conversation history as well (see the raw data in the merged output folder) which will complement the FAQs finetuning and improve the conversation.
+Hope to reduce hallucinations and more contextualize the conversation to SMU Libraries.
 - Improve the Primo API search area for the bot as the current level of this part is very basic.